 But can’t you give me an idea of what I need?

-At Culligan of the Triangle we have dozens of softener options along with a host of media tank sizes.
+At Triangle Water Services Culligan we have dozens of softener options along with a host of media tank sizes.
 Depending on the exact hardness and usage of your water we determine the size of softener you will need.

 We have encountered customers who purchased equipment from somewhere else where the softener was about ¼ of the size that was actually needed.
 She was a victim of the softener reseller since she just purchased her unit and never had a water test done.